-The Front Panel Switches control power to the chamber.
-The Front Panel Lights provide indication of heat and cool functions.
+The Front Panel Switches control power to the temperature controller and all chamber functions.

 The Limit Controller is a protection device.
-It turns the chamber OFF if the workspace temperature exceeds either a high temperature or low temperature limit set point.
+It turns the chamber OFF and sounds an alarm if the workspace temperature exceeds either a high temperature or low temperature limit set point.

 The Temperature Controller controls the temperature of the chamber.
-It can function as either a single set point controller or as a programmable profile controller.
-The Temperature Controller automatically turns the refrigeration system on or off based on the demand for cooling.
+The Temperature Controller automatically turns the refrigeration system on or off as required based on the deviation from temperature set point.